Russian Turkestan: Expansion

 In 1867, Turkestan was made a separate Governorate-General, under its first Governor-General, Konstantin Petrovich von Kaufman.
 Its capital was Tashkent and it initially consisted of two oblasts (provinces), Syr-Darya Oblast and Semirechye Oblast.
 In 1868, the Zeravshan Okrug was formed from annexed Bukharan territory; it was reorganized in 1887 into the Samarkand Oblast.
 To these were added in 1873 the Amu Darya Division (отдел), annexed from the Khanate of Khiva, and in 1876 the Fergana Oblast, formed from the remaining rump of the Kokand Khanate that was dissolved after an uprising in 1875.
-In 1897, the Transcaspian Oblast (which had been conquered in 1881–1885 by generals Mikhail Skobelev and Mikhail Annenkov) was incorporated into the Governorate-General.
+In late 1897, an imperial decree decreed the inclusion of the Transcaspian Oblast (conquered in 1881–1885 by generals Mikhail Skobelev and Mikhail Annenkov) and the return of Semirechye Oblast, formally completing the five-oblast structure by 1898.

 Colonization

 The administration of the region had an almost purely military character throughout.
 Following Von Kaufman's death in 1882, a committee led by Fedor Karlovich Giers (or Girs), brother of the Russian Foreign Minister Nikolay Karlovich Giers, toured the region and drew up reform proposals, which were implemented after 1886.
 In 1888 the new Trans-Caspian railway, begun at Uzun-Ada on the shores of the Caspian Sea in 1877, reached Samarkand.
 Nevertheless, Turkestan remained an isolated colonial outpost.
 Its administration preserved many features from the previous Islamic regimes, such as Qadis' courts.
 Russia implemented a system of indirect rule, devolving much power to a "native" administration of local Aksakals (elders or headmen), which created a sharp distinction from the direct governance systems in European Russia.
 In 1908, Count Konstantin Konstantinovich Pahlen led another reform commission to Turkestan, which produced in 1909–1910 a monumental report documenting administrative corruption and inefficiency.
 The Jadid educational reform movement originated among Tatars and spread to Central Asia.
 This modernist Islamic movement advocated for adapting to modernity through new methods of teaching (usul-i jadid), emphasizing secular education and cultural renewal alongside religious studies.

-The Russians implemented a policy of deliberately enforcing anti-modern, traditional, and conservative Islamic education to keep the local population in a state of torpor and prevent foreign ideologies from penetrating.
+The Russian administration, particularly under von Kaufman, adopted a policy of "disregard" or benign neglect towards Islam.
+They avoided state support for Islamic institutions while limiting external influences, intending for traditional Islamic society to stagnate and eventually decline without active persecution, thereby keeping the population isolated from Pan-Islamist or Pan-Turkist movements.

-Russian rule contributed to the Turkification of the Ferghana and Samarkand Tajiks, replacing their language with Uzbek, resulting in a dominantly Uzbek-speaking Samarkand, whereas decades before Tajik Persian was the dominant language in Samarkand.
+Russian administrative classifications, which often categorized the sedentary population as "Sarts" regardless of language, contributed to the statistical Turkification of Tajiks in Fergana and Samarkand.
+This categorization favored the Uzbek identity over the Tajik Persian identity, which had historically been dominant in Samarkand.